MAST: Model-Agnostic Sparsified Training: Conclusions and future work

 \section{Conclusions and future work}

-In this work, a novel theoretical framework for sketched model learning was introduced.
+This work introduced a novel theoretical framework for sketched model learning.
 We rigorously formalized a new optimization paradigm that captures practical scenarios like Dropout and Sparse training.
 Efficient optimization algorithms tailored to the proposed formulation were developed and analyzed in multiple settings.
-Furthermore, we expanded this methodology to distributed environments, encompassing areas like IST and Federated Learning, underscoring its broad applicability.
+We expanded this methodology to distributed environments, encompassing areas such as IST and Federated Learning, underscoring its broad applicability.

-In the future, it would be interesting to expand the class of linear matrix sketches to encompass other compression techniques, particularly those exhibiting conic variance property (contractive compressors).
-Such an extension might offer insights into methods like (magnitude-based) pruning and quantized training.
+In future research, it would be interesting to expand the class of linear matrix sketches to encompass other compression techniques, particularly those exhibiting conic variance property (contractive compressors).
+Such an extension might offer insights into (magnitude-based) pruning methods and quantized training.
 Nevertheless, a potential challenge to be considered is the non-differentiability of such compression techniques.